Your trusted partner in cosmetic care abroad

 Thailand vs International Price Comparison

 Breast reduction in Thailand costs 40–60% less than equivalent procedures in the US ($8,400–$15,000), Australia (A$7,800–A$13,500), and UK (£6,600–£11,400).
-For patients whose insurance covers the procedure at home, the financial comparison is different — but the wait times often are not.
+For patients whose insurance covers the procedure at home, the financial comparison is different, but the wait times often are not.
 Many patients choose Thailand specifically to avoid 12–18 month public system queues while paying a price comparable to insured out-of-pocket costs.

-Types of Breast Reduction in Thailand
+Types of Breast Reduction

 The technique your surgeon selects depends on how much tissue needs to come out and where the nipple needs to end up.
-Larger reductions require more extensive incision patterns — the trade-off between scarring and correction is unavoidable, and a good surgeon will be upfront about that.
+Larger reductions require more extensive incision patterns.
+The trade-off between scarring and correction is unavoidable, and a good surgeon will be upfront about that.

 Standard Reduction (Anchor Pattern)